Hand-counted ballots, voter ID rules: How GOP lawmakers want to change Ohio elections

 “Hand-counting has been upheld by people who are perpetrating disinformation as a more accurate way to run elections,” said Nazek Hapasha, policy affairs manager for the League of Women Voters of Ohio.

+Sign up for Your Vote: Text USA TODAY reporters and the elections team by joining our SMS service.

-Under the legislation, voting machines and electronic pollbooks couldn't be hooked up to the internet or a telecommunications network.
+Under the legislation, voting machines and electronic poll books cannot be connected to the internet or a telecommunications network.
 Voting systems must also adhere to certain security standards and updated, voluntary federal guidelines that are still being rolled out.

-It's already illegal in Ohio for voting machines to be connected to the internet.
+It’s already illegal in Ohio to connect voting machines to the internet.

 DeWine spokesman Dan Tierney said it’s important to maintain confidence in elections but added that lawmakers can’t “keep going back to that well with further bills dealing with the same thing in a different way without different fact patterns.”
 The Ohio Association of Election Officials is still reviewing House Bill 472, said the group’s executive director, Aaron Ockerman.